Lloyd Moseby

 Lloyd Anthony Moseby (born November 5, 1959) is an American former Major League Baseball player.
-A center fielder, and good all-around athlete, Moseby's nickname, Shaker, was said to stem from his ability to get away from or "shake" players who attempted to defend him on the basketball court.
+A center fielder, and good all-around athlete, Moseby's nickname, "Shaker", was said to stem from his ability to get away from or "shake" players who attempted to defend him on the basketball court.

 Career

 Born in Portland, Arkansas, Moseby graduated from Oakland High School in Oakland, California.
-Moseby's primary sport in high school was basketball and he did not take baseball seriously until his sophomore year of high school.
+Moseby's primary sport in high school was basketball and he did not take baseball seriously until his sophomore year.
 Moseby had committed to play college basketball for St. Mary's, one of 75 schools to offer him a basketball scholarship, if he had not decided to sign with the Blue Jays.

 Drafted 2nd overall by the Toronto Blue Jays in the 1978 amateur draft, Moseby made his major league debut on May 24, 1980.
 Despite some growing pains early in his career, Moseby developed into a well-polished batter, fielder, and base-runner, driving in nearly 100 runs in three seasons (1984, 1986, and 1987) and regularly stealing 30-plus bases.
 Moseby finished in the top 25 for the American League Most Valuable Player Award twice—1983 and 1984.